ETH Zurich: Engineering competitions

-Achievements

-AMZ has proven to be one of the most successful teams in the Formula Student history, with in total 13 overall victories (as by September 2021) at Formula Student Events.
-Highlight was the double victory at the Formula Student Germany (FSG) in the Electric as well as the Driverless Category (autonomous driving car).

-Furthermore, AMZ was leader of the Formula Student world ranking in 2013 - 2015, 2017 & 2018.
-The team also dominated the autonomous driving category since its introduction in 2017 for three years, winning all the events the team attended with the autonomous car until FSG 2021.

-In 2015, and again since 2016, their car grimsel holds the official Guinness world record for fastest acceleration of an electric car, achieving 0-100 km/h in 1.513 seconds.

-Swissloop

-Swissloop is the ETH Zurich's newest competition team that is working on the development of a Hyperloop system.

 Traditions

-The annual Polyball is the most prestigious public event at ETH Zurich, with a long tradition since the 1880s.
-At the end of November, the Polyball welcomes around 10,000 dancers, music-lovers and partygoers in the extensively decorated main building of ETH Zurich.
-This is the biggest decorated ball in Europe.
+The Polyball, which is the biggest decorated ball in Europe, takes places annually in the main building of ETH and is organized by students and former students in the KOSTA foundation.
+It has been taking place since the 1880s.

 The amicable rivalry between ETH Zurich and its neighbor, the University of Zurich, has been cultivated since 1951 (Uni-Poly).
 There has been an annual rowing match between teams from the two institutions on the river Limmat.

 There are many regular symposia and conferences at ETH Zurich, most notably the annual Wolfgang Pauli Lectures, in honor of former ETH Zurich Professor Wolfgang Pauli.
 Distinct lecturers, among them 24 Nobel laureates, have held lectures of the various fields of natural sciences at this conference since 1962.

 Notable alumni and faculty

-ETH Zurich has produced and attracted many famous scientists in its short history, including Albert Einstein and John von Neumann.
+ETH Zurich has produced and attracted many famous scientists, including Albert Einstein and John von Neumann.
 More than twenty Nobel laureates have either studied at ETH Zurich or were awarded the Nobel Prize for their work achieved at ETH Zurich.
 Other alumni include scientists who were distinguished with the highest accolades such as the Fields Medal, Pritzker Prize and Turing Award, among other distinctions in their respective fields.
 Academic achievements aside, ETH Zurich has been alma mater to many Olympic medalists and world champions.